Modosaki/CITI-BIKE-DATA-Tableau/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have a number of questions on the program, so your first task on the job is to build a set of data reports to provide the answers.

-Data download,extracted,organized,cleaned and sorted with Python and tableau pre Data Analyzed via Tableau
+Data download,extracted,organized,cleaned and sorted with Python and tableau prep.

+# Data Analyzed via Tableau:
 ![Citi-Bikes-s1](CITI%20BIKE%20DATA%20GENDER%20STORY.png)
 ![Citi-Bikes-s2](CITI%20BIKE%20DATA%20STATION%20STORY.png)
 ![Citi-Bikes-s3](CITI%20BIKE%20DATA%20BIKE%20USAGE%20STORY.png)